tintin305/Space-Debris-Tracker/Notes.md

 The maximum speed of objects that have currently been detected: [16 km/s](https://en.wikipedia.org/wiki/Space_debris).
 [Other site](https://www.nasa.gov/mission_pages/station/news/orbital_debris.html)

+## Debris Speed

+Max speed of objects in orbits are determined by their altitude and this means that their speeds are defined by those orbits.
+Each orbit has a specified period.
+Equations and notes can be found [here](https://www.quora.com/How-fast-does-an-object-move-in-outer-space), and [here](https://www.quora.com/How-fast-at-the-maximum-speed-can-you-orbit-in-LEO).

 # AMISR

 The current [website](http://amisr.com/amisr/about/amisr-overview/) holds a wealth of information on the one antenna used by LEOLABS.
 It appears that there are actually three different "faces" of the AMISR: "the first AMISR face was deployed in Poker Flat, Alaske in 2006 (the Poker Flas IST, or PFISR), and the remaining two faces were deployed in Resolute Bay, Nunavut, Canada (RISR-N and RISR-C).